lemon24/reader/docs/guide.rst

 *reader* supports full-text searches over the entries' content through the :meth:`~Reader.search_entries()` method.

-Since search adds some overhead, it needs to be enabled first by calling :meth:`~Reader.enable_search()`;
-this is persistent across Reader instances using the same database, and only needs to be done once.
+Since search adds some overhead, it needs to be enabled first by calling :meth:`~Reader.enable_search()` (this is persistent across Reader instances using the same database, and only needs to be done once).
 Also, the search index must be kept in sync by calling :meth:`~Reader.update_search()` regularly
 (usually after updating the feeds).